kmedya-dev/app/README.md

 *   **Developer Console:** Eruda is injected on every page, providing a powerful console for debugging, inspecting elements, and monitoring network requests.
 *   **Automated Builds:** The included GitHub Actions workflow automatically builds, signs, and uploads a release-ready APK on every push to `main`.

+## 🚀 How to Use Eruda

+Eruda is automatically injected into every webpage.
+To open the Eruda console, simply tap the screen three times quickly.
+You can then use its various features for debugging and inspection.

 ## 📂 Project Structure

 ```